You want to know do Pitbulls shed and, if so, how much? Short answer – yes, Pitbulls shed, a lot!

 To understand why Pitbulls shed so much, it’s important to dig into the science of shedding a little bit.
 We won’t go far though, just enough to help us understand our pooches.

 And of course, it’s worth mentioning that “Pitbull” is really a group or type of dog breed rather than a dog breed in itself.
-Normally when you say or hear “Pitbull”, you are referring to one of four specific breeds: American Bulldog, American Staffordshire Terrier, American Pit Bull Terrier, or the Staffordshire Bull Terrier.
+Normally when you say or hear “Pitbull,” you refer to one of four specific breeds: American Bulldog, American Staffordshire Terrier, American Pit Bull Terrier, or the Staffordshire Bull Terrier.
 This article applies to all of them.

 Rusty (below), one of our Pitbulls, is very interested in this conversation.